alikazi88/Enft-Marketplace-Final-Year/README.md

-# Group 10 : NFT Marketplace
+# NFT MARKETPLACE ( Student Community )

-It is quite clear that blockchain technology and NFTs can offer the perfect opportunity for artists and content creators to obtain financial remuneration for their works.
+> **Abstract** : It is quite clear that blockchain technology and NFTs can offer the perfect opportunity for artists and content creators to obtain financial remuneration for their works.
 Now, artists don’t have to depend anymore on auction houses or galleries for selling their artwork.
 On the contrary, an artist could just sell their work to a buyer in the form of NFT.
 The marketplace allows people to buy sell and trade NFT art.
-Potential buyers  can  look  up  through  the  NFT  Marketplace  for  the  NFTs  they  desire  and
-can  easily  place  a  bid  on  them  or  buy  them.
-If you seek an industry that functions as a massive revenue stream for talented people like composers and artists, then NFT marketplace development can be the perfect match.
-NFTs’ integration of augmented reality and virtual reality is an innovation to the field that stimulates the appearance of new unique tech solutions.
-The NFT cap serves as great proof of an industry expansion; in 2022, it achieved the mark of
-$828 million.
-NFT marketplace development is a unique opportunity for individuals to show up and represent their collectibles to encourage effective digital asset management.
+Outhouse Project.

-Team Members :
+### Project Members

-ALI KAZI |
-TASNEEM SHAIKH |
-DEWANG TETAMBE |
+1. KAZI ALI ASHFAQUE  [ Team Leader ]
+2. SHAIKH TASNEEM ABID
+3. TETAMBE DEWANG DILIP
-VASANTH NAIDU
+4. NAIDU VASANTH DURAI

-Guide:
-Prof. JUNAID MANDIWALA

-RIZVI COLLEGE OF ENGINEERING

-TO SETUP:
+### Project Guides
+1. PROF. VISHAL PATIL
+2. PROF. JUNAID MANDVIWALA  [ Primary Guide ]

+### Deployment Steps
 ```shell
 npx hardhat help
 npx hardhat test